divyagnan/hnt/README.md

 ```
 To save `hnt` to you dependencies pass the `--save` flag.

+> *You can also install the babel-plugin if you wish to compile away the hnt calls.
+This would allow you to get the ergonomic benefits of hnt without the hit to your bundle size.
+You can find the [babel-plugin-hnt installation instructions here.](https://github.com/divyagnan/babel-plugin-hnt)*

 ## Motivation
 Let's say we call an api and are given the following array as a response and we need to get the name of a student.
 That is pretty straightforward right?